 Set some goals Give yourself something to work towards, a direction, and be persistent even when faced with inevitable obstacles.
 Self doubt is about lacking self confidence, so my suggestion is to break your big goals down into smaller milestones.
 This will provide you with more opportunities to boost your confidence every time you smash those smaller goals, and then eventually that big one.
-So one of my “big” goals it to pursue the career path I am most passionate about, but in order to achieve this I have a few milestones to accomplish first.
-From nailing my CV, to speaking to particular people "in the know" for support and advice.
-In doing these smaller tasks I will hopefully be giving my confidence a boost a long the way.
+One of my big goals it to pursue the career path I am most passionate about, but in order to achieve this I have a few milestones to accomplish first.
+From nailing my CV, to speaking to particular people who are in the know for support and advice.
+In doing these smaller tasks I will hopefully be giving my confidence a boost along the way.

 Face your fears Put yourself out there more and give things a go.
 What is the worst that could happen?
 Hey, maybe something good!
 I hate networking, and showing my face on social media in general.
 But I was recently invited to take part in an IG Live, and it was exactly the kind of push I needed.
 I won’t lie, I doubted myself right up until it started recording.
 “Why would someone want to speak to me?”, “What do I have to offer?”
 You name it.
 The result?!
 Sure, I stumbled on a few answers, didn’t even answer one of them, but I learnt a lot, and will only take these lessons on to the next one!